Gayathri-San/Loan-Approval-Prediction-using-Random-Forest-and-SHAP/README.md

 - The target variable in the dataset is loan status, where 1 indicates loan approval and 0 indicates rejection

 ### **TOOLS USED**
+- Python – Main programming language for data processing and modeling
 - Pandas – Data manipulation and analysis
 - NumPy – Numerical computations
 - Matplotlib & Seaborn – Data visualization